petershin/liferay-learn/docs/liferay-cloud/latest/en/build-and-deploy/restarting-jenkins-stages.md

 * `LCP_CI_PRESERVE_STASHES_BUILD_COUNT`
 * `LCP_CI_ARTIFACT_NUM_TO_KEEP`

-In the following example, stashes are preserved for the last 3 builds, while artifacts are preserved for the last 6.
+In this example, stashes are preserved for the last 3 builds, while artifacts are preserved for the last 6.

 ![Use these variables to determine which artifacts are preserved.](./restarting-jenkins-stages/images/01.png)